 - * Print a double-precision floating-point number.
 The string produced by

-- * {@link java.lang.String#valueOf(double)}
+- * {@link java.lang.String#valueOf(double)} is written to

 - * the JspWriter's buffer or, if no buffer is used, directly to the